TykTechnologies/tyk-identity-broker/README.md

 }
 ```

-#### Using two phase LDAP authentification
+#### Using two phase LDAP authentication

-In some cases only priviliged users are allowed perform LDAP search.
+In some cases only privileged users are allowed perform LDAP search.
 In this case you can specify your admin user using `LDAPAdminUser` and `LDAPAdminPassword` options.
-TIB will perform initial bind as admin user, then will do ldap lookup based on specified DN template or `LDAPFilter`, and will do bind one more time, with user DN.
+TIB will perform initial bind as admin user, then will perform a LDAP lookup based on specified DN template or `LDAPFilter`, and will do bind one more time, with user DN.

 ```
 {